-Audio routing settings can be modified in the Advanced Audio Settings pages (p.3-6) of the Channels tab:
+Audio routing settings can be modified in the Channels tab, in the Advanced Audio Settings.
+It is possible to change:

-- Changing the audio type for all audio channels of a page at the same time is possible using the shortcut keys described below.
-Changes on individual channels are also possible by manually editing the audio type value. - Changing the routing of an individual audio channel can be done by editing the cell value in the advanced audio settings tables.
+- the audio type of all displayed audio channels at the same time by means of: - the shortcut keys described below in the server-based application - the buttons at the bottom of the table in the web-based interface - the audio type of individual channels by manually editing the audio type value. - the routing of an individual audio channel by editing the cell value in the advanced audio settings tables.